 Radiation to the neck and throat area can cause painful sores in your mouth and throat.
 These sores may make it hard to eat because it’s painful to chew and swallow.
 Sores often go away a few days to a few weeks after radiation ends.
 But to help you take in enough food, your doctor may insert a feeding tube into your stomach.
 This tube, called a PEG tube, is put in through a small cut or incision in your belly.
 The PEG tube will be taken out when it's no longer needed.

 Other side effects from radiation therapy may include:

 Ear aches or hearing loss

 Radiation side effects can be more severe when you have it along with chemotherapy.
-In rare cases, radiation may lead to a breakdown of cartilage in the larynx.
+In rare cases, radiation may lead to a breakdown of cartilage in the voice box (larynx).

 Radiation to the neck area might damage your thyroid gland.
 This can make you feel tired, gain weight, feel cold, and have dry skin or hair.
 If this happens, you might need to take thyroid hormone pills.

 Radiation near the salivary glands may cause dry mouth.
 You may have this even after treatment is done, because of lasting damage to your salivary glands.
 If you have dry mouth after radiation, be careful with your oral and dental health.
 Dry mouth can cause problems with tooth decay.

 Talk with your doctor about what radiation side effects you might have and how these side effects might be prevented or managed.

 June 21, 2018

 Management and Prevention of Complications of Head and Neck Cancer During Initial Treatment.
 UpToDate.